 Folk costume is at the core of the Song and Dance celebration in Latvia.
 Not only are voices heard but the representation of the regions of Latvia are given a platform through dress.
 Wearing folk costume adds authenticity to the festival by bringing to life an important Latvian tradition.

-There’s over one hundred designs of Latvian folk costume and while every day of the festival is a colourful and detailed insight into the beauty of this form of representation, you can also learn more about it at the Senā klēts folk costume centre in Riga Old Town.
+There are over one hundred designs of Latvian folk costume and while every day of the festival is a colourful and detailed insight into the beauty of this form of representation, you can also learn more about it at the Senā klēts folk costume centre in Riga Old Town.

 I’m fascinated by the traditional dress and costume of the countries I visit.
 There’s something about connecting with the pride of the people when I wear it, with each outfit being unique and telling its own story.